 The thing is that I have limited time to deliver those consultations.
 So I created a way to offer my 15 min video-audit LinkedIn profile review.

 This is basically a 100% video review of your LinkedIn profile that I do telling you exactly what you need to improve.

 And guess what, I can delegate that job to my team so they can attend those clients and I can focus on growing my business or attending high-end projects.

-This is just a simple way that you can scale your freelancing but there is many of them!
+This is just a simple way that you can scale your freelance business but there is many of them!
 Here are a few of them:

 - Sell an online course

 - Direct access to you as a monthly Patreon community

 - Private mastermind group (you can do this online)

 In conclusion, to become a freelance is a long-distance race that takes time, so be patient and embrace every part of the journey.
 This is no about quitting your full-time day job to start working as self-employed.

 Take time to improve and get better during the process, this is something that no one can do but you, over time, you will make money from your freelance career, quit your full-time job, and finally become a freelancer.